-You can pick up the rest of your picnic at Thrifyway @ 3950 N Hwy 101, which is about 3 miles south of Gleneden Beach State Park.
+You can pick up the rest of your picnic at Chester’s Market @ 3950 N Hwy 101, about 3 miles south of Gleneden Beach State Park.

-A large parking lot allows for plenty of beachgoers during the summer, but during the other seasons, you’ll find yourself largely alone at the park.
-Picnic tables, a small lawn area, and a picnic shelter for groups are also the highlight on this area above the beach.
+A large parking lot allows plenty of beachgoers during the summer, but you’ll find yourself largely alone at the park during the other seasons.
+Picnic tables, a small lawn area, and a group picnic shelter highlight this area above the beach.

 One of the treats here is a sort of defacto lookout point at the end of the road next to the parking lot.
-The end of the road and the cliff here have started to fall apart, but you can still hang out here just beyond the barriers and look down on the surf.
-This is particularly satisfying at night when you can stop at the edge and shine your headlights down there, and then sit back and take in the nocturnal surf show.
+The end of the road and the cliff here have started to fall apart, but you can still hang out just beyond the barriers and look down on the surf.
+This is particularly satisfying at night when you can stop at the edge, shine your headlights down there and then sit back and take in the nocturnal surf show.

-Descend down a fairly short path, through a thickly forested stretch, and you’ll find the opening to this magnificent and rather unique beach.
-It’s all sand here – and comprised of course, large sand granules as well.
-Yellow sandstone cliffs in one state of crumbling or another also add to the atmosphere.
+Descend a reasonably short path through a thickly forested stretch, and you’ll find the opening to this magnificent and rather unique beach.
+It’s all sand here – and comprised of large sand granules.
+Yellow sandstone cliffs in one state of crumbling also add to the atmosphere.

-Things get interesting on this strand because of the steep tide line here, which causes the waves to come in rather hard and heavy, but then dissipate quickly.
+Things get interesting on this strand because of the vertical tide line here, which causes the waves to come in rather stiff and heavy, dissipating quickly.
 It’s even a little alarming at first, as it makes quite a raucous with big waves, then suddenly it becomes timid at your feet because of the rapid rise of the beach.

 The most widely accepted method of cooking crab is in salt water.
-Ensure the pot is sufficient in size to allow plenty of space to cook the crab; don’t squeeze them into a small pot or inadequate amount of water.
+Ensure the pot is sufficient to allow plenty of space to cook the crab; don’t squeeze them into a small jar or inadequate water.
 Add salt to the water and bring the pot to a rolling boil on the stove or campfire.

-Cleaning the crab is easy, once you have the know-how.
-Snap off the outer shell; place your fingers under one edge and give it a tug.
-It takes neither great coordination nor Herculean strength.
+Cleaning the crab is easy once you have the know-how.
+Snap off the outer shell; place your fingers under one edge and tug at it.
+It takes neither excellent coordination nor Herculean strength.
 Remove the gills and the yellowish organs with your fingers under running water.
-If you let the water do all of the work, some of the delightful flavors will be lost.
+If you let the water do all the work, some delightful flavors will be lost.
 Just dig in and do it!
 A gentle rinse with water is a good idea.

-Crab meat is extremely perishable.
+Crab meat is highly perishable.
 The crab should be kept alive until it is cooked, cleaned immediately after cooking, and kept on ice until ready for eating.
 Plan your crab feast typically within 24 hours of your catch.
-If you would like to eat your crab hot, simply place the cleaned crab into boiling, salted water for a moment or two.
+If you want to eat your crab hot, place the cleaned crab into boiling, salted water for a moment or two.